David-Haim/concurrencpp/README.md

 #### Using executors

 The bare mechanism of an executor is encapsulated in its `enqueue` method.
-This method enqueues a suspended coroutine for execution and has two overloads:
+This method enqueues a task for execution and has two overloads:
-One overload receives a single `coroutine_handle<>` as an argument, and another that receives a `span<coroutine_handle<>>`.
+One overload receives a single task object as an argument, and another that receives a span of task objects.
-The second overload is used to enqueue a batch of suspended coroutines.
+The second overload is used to enqueue a batch of tasks.
 This allows better scheduling heuristics and decreased contention.

-Applications don't have to rely on `enqueue` alone, `concurrencpp::executor` provides an API for scheduling non-coroutines by converting them to a suspended coroutine first.
+Applications don't have to rely on `enqueue` alone, `concurrencpp::executor` provides an API for scheduling user callables by converting them to task objects behind the scenes.
 Applications can request executors to return a result object that marshals the asynchronous result of the provided callable.
 This is done by calling `executor::submit` and `execuor::bulk_submit`.
 `submit` gets a callable, and returns a result object. `executor::bulk_submit` gets a `span` of callables and returns a `vector`of result objects in a similar way `submit` works.
 In many cases, applications are not interested in the asynchronous value or exception.
-In this case, applications can use `executor:::post` and `executor::bulk_post` to schedule a callable or a `span` of callables to execute, but also tells the task to drop any returned value or thrown exception.
+In this case, applications can use `executor:::post` and `executor::bulk_post` to schedule a callable or a `span` of callables to be executed, but also tells the task to drop any returned value or thrown exception.
 Not marshaling the asynchronous result is faster than marshaling, but then we have no way of knowing the status or the result of the ongoing task.

 `post`, `bulk_post`, `submit` and `bulk_submit` use `enqueue` behind the scenes for the underlying scheduling mechanism.

 ### Result objects

 Asynchronous values and exceptions can be consumed using the concurrencpp result objects.
-A result object is a conduit for the asynchronous result, like `std::future`.
+A result object is a pipe for the asynchronous result, like `std::future`.
-When a coroutine finishes execution, it either returns a valid value or throws an exception.
+When a task finishes execution, it either returns a valid value or throws an exception.
 In either case, this asynchronous result is marshaled to the consumer of the result object.
-The result status therefore, vary from `idle` (the asynchronous result or exception aren't ready yet) to `value` (the coroutine terminated by returning a valid value) to `exception` (the coroutine terminated by throwing an exception).
+The result status therefore, vary from `idle` (the asynchronous result or exception aren't ready yet) to `value` (the task terminated by returning a valid value) to `exception` (the task terminated by throwing an exception).

 Result objects are a move-only type, and as such, they cannot be used after their content was moved to another result object.
 In this case, the result object is considered to be empty and attempts to call any method other than `operator bool` and `operator = ` will throw.
 After the asynchronous result has been pulled out of the result object (by calling `get`, `await` or `await_via`), the result object becomes empty.
 Emptiness can be tested with `operator bool`.